bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 |  p(c)  | 0.4 | 0.3 | 0.2 | 0.1 |
 +--------+-----+-----+-----+-----+

+Use this information to solve the following problems.

 	a.
 Compute the mean and the standard deviation of **C**.

 	b.
 Suppose the mean and the standard deviation for the number of adult tickets purchased by a single customer are 2 and 1.2, respectively.
 Assume that the numbers of child tickets and adult tickets purchased are independent random variables.
 Compute the mean and the standard deviation of the total number of adult and child tickets purchased by a single customer.

 	c.
 Suppose each child ticket costs $15 and each adult ticket costs $25.
 Compute the mean and the standard deviation of the total amount spent per purchase.

 7. **2008, Free Response Form B, #5**